agrc/kitchen-sink/packages/tailwind-preset/README.md

 The secondary colors are generated from the deep blue in our logo `#33505d` and is `secondary-800`.

 The accent colors are generated from the light yellow in our logo `#eaca00` and is `accent-500`.

+The warning colors default to the standard tailwind rose color pallette and are used for required inputs, warning, and error components.